 There are no comparable recent events which may provide guidance as to the effect of the spread of COVID-19 pandemic, and, as a result, the duration and ultimate impact of the COVID-19 outbreak or a similar health epidemic is highly uncertain and subject to change.
 We do not yet know the full extent of potential delays or impacts on our business, our operations, or the global economy as a whole.
-However, the effects have had an adverse impact on our operations, could have a material impact on our operations, and we will continue to monitor the COVID-19 situation closely.
-See Item 2.2 "The Company's Business - Impact of Pandemic".
+However, the effects have an adverse impact on our operations and could have a material impact on our operations.
+See Item 2.2 "The Company's Business - Impact of the Pandemic".